Bryan, Texas Business Law Attorneys

 Whether you wish to start a business, make changes to your current business strategy, or are planning on selling your business, you need an experienced attorney who can guide you each step of the way to ensure both you and your investments are protected.
 Running a business requires structure and detailed planning to avoid future financial and legal issues that could damage what you’ve worked so hard to build.
-At The Payne Law Group, our business law attorneys in Bryan, Texas have decades of experience in helping clients achieve both their short and long term goals for their businesses.
+At The Payne Law Group, our business law attorneys in Bryan, Texas have decades of experience in helping clients achieve both their short- and long-term goals for their businesses.
 We can help you protect your assets from potential business debts, maximize your income, and make sure your business complies with the various state, federal, and local laws governing your industry, including employment law questions and concerns.
 Your business’s bright future begins with a phone call.

 Our Business-Related Legal Services

 Starting a business is more complicated than many people think, especially when it comes to deciding what kind of business entity you want to create and how to structure it in compliance with regulations and tax implications.
-Our team is well-versed on business formation and can educate you on the various types of business entities, as well as recommend the right type to help you achieve your goals.
+Our team is well-versed in business formation and can educate you on the various types of business entities, as well as recommend the right type to help you achieve your goals.

 We have decades of experiences helping clients who run the following types of businesses: